Neo-Assyrian Empire: Military

-At the height of the Neo-Assyrian Empire, the Assyrian army was the strongest army yet assembled in world history.
-The number of soldiers in the Neo-Assyrian army was likely several hundred thousand.
-The Assyrians pioneered innovative uses and strategies, particularly concerning cavalry and siege warfare, that would be used in later warfare for millennia.
-Due to detailed royal records and detailed depictions of soldiers and battle scenes on reliefs, the equipment and organization of the Neo-Assyrian army is relatively well understood.
+At the height of the empire, the Assyrian army was the strongest army yet assembled in world history.
+The number of soldiers was likely several hundred thousand.
+The Assyrians pioneered innovative strategies, particularly concerning cavalry and siege warfare, that would be used in warfare for millennia.
+Due to detailed royal records and detailed depictions of soldiers and battle scenes on reliefs, the equipment and organization of the army is relatively well understood.
 Communication within the army and between units was fast and efficient; using the empire's efficient methods of state communication, messages could be sent across vast distances very quickly.
 Messages could be passed within an army through the use of fire signals.

 While on campaign, the army was symbolically led by two gods; with standards of Nergal and Adad being hoisted to the left and right of the commander.
-The commander was typically the king, but other officials could also be assigned to lead the Assyrian army into war.
-Such officials included family members (for instance Adad-nirari III's mother Shammuramat and Sargon II's brother Sin-ahu-usur) or influential generals and courtiers (for instance s such as Dayyan-Assur and Shamshi-ilu).
+The commander was typically the king, but other officials could be assigned to lead the army into war.
 The army was chiefly raised through provincial governors levying troops.
-Provincial governors could also sometimes lead campaigns on their own and negotiate with foreign rulers.
-Under the Sargonid dynasty, some reforms appear to have been made to the leadership of armies; the office of turtanu was divided into two and it seems that specific regiments of the army, including their respective land-holdings, were transferred from the king's direct command to the command of the crown prince and the queen.
-The Neo-Assyrian army was an evolution of the preceding Middle Assyrian army, and inherited the warrior ethic, experience with chariots and levy system of its predecessor.
-The two most important new developments in the Neo-Assyrian period was the large-scale introduction of cavalry and the adoption of iron for armor and weapons.
+Provincial governors sometimes led campaigns and negotiated with foreign rulers.
+Under the Sargonid dynasty, some reforms appear to have been made to the leadership of armies; the office of turtanu was divided into two, and it seems that specific regiments, including their respective land-holdings, were transferred from the king's direct command to the command of the crown prince and the queen.
+The two most important developments in the Neo-Assyrian period were the large-scale introduction of cavalry and the adoption of iron for armor and weapons.